istio-ecosystem/sail-operator/docs/README.md

     kubectl apply -n bookinfo -f https://raw.githubusercontent.com/istio/istio/release-1.22/samples/bookinfo/platform/kube/bookinfo.yaml
     ```

+7. Review the `Istio` resource after application deployment.

+    ```console
+    $ kubectl get istio -n istio-system
+    NAME      REVISIONS   READY   IN USE   ACTIVE REVISION   STATUS    VERSION   AGE default   1           1       1        default-v1-22-5   Healthy   v1.22.5   5m13s
+    ```
+    Note: `IN USE` field shows as 1, after application being deployed.

-7. Confirm that the proxy version matches the control plane version.
+8. Confirm that the proxy version matches the control plane version.

     ```bash
     istioctl proxy-status
     ```
     The column `VERSION` should match the control plane version.

-8. Update the control plane to a new version.
+9. Update the control plane to a new version.

     ```bash
-    kubectl patch istio default -n istio-system --type='merge' -p '{"spec":{"version":"v1.21.2"}}'
+    kubectl patch istio default -n istio-system --type='merge' -p '{"spec":{"version":"v1.23.2"}}'
     ```

-9. Verify the `Istio` and `IstioRevision` resources.
+10. Verify the `Istio` and `IstioRevision` resources.
 There will be a new revision created with the new version.

     ```console
     $ kubectl get istio -n istio-system
-    NAME      REVISIONS   READY   IN USE   ACTIVE REVISION   VERSION   AGE default   2           2       1        Healthy           v1.21.2   23m
+    NAME      REVISIONS   READY   IN USE   ACTIVE REVISION   STATUS    VERSION   AGE default   2           2       1        default-v1-23-2   Healthy   v1.23.2   9m23s

     $ kubectl get istiorevision -n istio-system
-    NAME              READY   STATUS    IN USE   VERSION   AGE default-v1-21-0   True    Healthy   True     v1.21.0   27m
-    default-v1-21-2   True    Healthy   False    v1.21.2   4m45s
+    NAME              TYPE    READY   STATUS    IN USE   VERSION   AGE default-v1-22-5   Local   True    Healthy   True     v1.22.5   10m default-v1-23-2   Local   True    Healthy   False    v1.23.2   66s
     ```

-10. Confirm there are two control plane pods running, one for each revision.
+11. Confirm there are two control plane pods running, one for each revision.

     ```console
     $ kubectl get pods -n istio-system
     NAME                                      READY   STATUS    RESTARTS   AGE
-    istiod-default-v1-21-0-69d6df7f9c-grm24   1/1     Running   0          28m
+    istiod-default-v1-22-5-c98fd9675-r7bfw    1/1     Running   0          10m
-    istiod-default-v1-21-2-7c4f4674c5-4g7n7   1/1     Running   0          6m9s
+    istiod-default-v1-23-2-7495cdc7bf-v8t4g   1/1     Running   0          113s
     ```

-11. Confirm the proxy sidecar version remains the same:
+12. Confirm the proxy sidecar version remains the same:

     ```bash
     istioctl proxy-status
     ```
     The column `VERSION` should still match the old control plane version.

-12. Change the label of the `bookinfo` namespace to use the new revision.
+13. Change the label of the `bookinfo` namespace to use the new revision.

     ```bash
-    kubectl label namespace bookinfo istio.io/rev=default-v1-21-2 --overwrite
+    kubectl label namespace bookinfo istio.io/rev=default-v1-23-2 --overwrite
     ```
     The existing workload sidecars will continue to run and will remain connected to the old control plane instance.
 They will not be replaced with a new version until the pods are deleted and recreated.

-13. Delete all the pods in the `bookinfo` namespace.
+14. Delete all the pods in the `bookinfo` namespace.

     ```bash
     kubectl rollout restart deployment -n bookinfo
     ```

-14. Confirm the new version is used in the sidecars.
+15. Confirm the new version is used in the sidecars.

     ```bash
     istioctl proxy-status
     ```
     The column `VERSION` should match the updated control plane version.

-15. Confirm the old control plane and revision deletion.
+16. Confirm the old control plane and revision deletion.

     ```console
     $ kubectl get pods -n istio-system
     NAME                                      READY   STATUS    RESTARTS   AGE
-    istiod-default-v1-21-2-7c4f4674c5-4g7n7   1/1     Running   0          94m
+    istiod-default-v1-23-2-7495cdc7bf-v8t4g   1/1     Running   0          4m40s

+    $ kubectl get istio -n istio-system
+    NAME      REVISIONS   READY   IN USE   ACTIVE REVISION   STATUS    VERSION   AGE default   1           1       1        default-v1-23-2   Healthy   v1.23.2   5m

     $ kubectl get istiorevision -n istio-system
-    NAME              READY   STATUS    IN USE   VERSION   AGE default-v1-21-2   True    Healthy   True     v1.21.2   94m
+    NAME              TYPE    READY   STATUS    IN USE   VERSION   AGE default-v1-23-2   Local   True    Healthy   True     v1.23.2   5m31s
     ```
     The old `IstioRevision` resource and the old control plane will be deleted when the grace period specified in the `Istio` resource field `spec.updateStrategy.inactiveRevisionDeletionGracePeriodSeconds` expires.